« Not a flower, not a flower sweet,

 And though that nature with a beauteous wall

-Doth oft close in pollution
+Doth oft close in pollution, yet of thee

 I will believe thou hast a mind that suits